Dre Campbell Farm

 12 Natural Ways to Get Rid of Tent Caterpillars

-Ever notice those large, silvery-gray, tent-like webs in the forks and crotches of trees around your yard?
-No, it’s not spiders—it’s most likely Eastern tent caterpillars.
+Ever notice those large, silvery-gray, tent-like webs in the branches of trees around your yard?
+While several insects can create webbing in trees, tents located in branch crotches during spring are often made by Eastern tent caterpillars.

 These little critters can do a great deal of damage to trees and shrubs if you let them get out of control.
 The good news is that you don’t need to douse your yard with chemicals to get rid of tent caterpillars.